gaiar/smolvlm-haiku-app/README.md

 Both are loaded through [Transformers.js](https://github.com/huggingface/transformers.js) and run fully in the browser with WebGPU acceleration.

+> If the Qwen model cannot be loaded (e.g., resource constraints), the app automatically falls back to SmolVLM's built-in haiku heuristics so the experience continues uninterrupted.

 ## Available Scripts

 ### `npm start`